-- Law firms continue to be challenged in their efforts as corporate counsels keep more work in-house in an effort to deliver greater business value and insights internally, limit increases in billing rates and hours, and insist on increased transparency and efficiency from law firms.
-Law firm profitability fell in 2022 as firms grappled with lower demand and surging expenses due to inflation and return-to-office strategies.
-This fall in demand was primarily driven by shrinking activity in transactional practices, most notably in the merger and acquisitions practice area. - Accounting firms are also adapting their business models related to service offerings, technology and pricing to address their clients' evolving needs, priorities and expectations.
-In particular, accounting firms continue to experience commoditization in audit and tax compliance and are looking to expand into more profitable advisory services and identify more areas to use automation. - Global Print (9% of our 2022 revenues) experienced a 1% revenue decline (in constant currency) in 2022, as customers continued to migrate from traditional print formats to digital solutions.
-An increase in hybrid and virtual working arrangements in the future could also cause certain customers to reduce or discontinue orders from our Global Print business.
-Declines in Global Print revenues can adversely affect our profitability as well as our cash flows. - Relative to our Reuters News business, the media sector continues to transform, with the traditional news agency market declining.
+- Law firms continue to be challenged by corporate counsels, which are seeking to keep more work in-house to deliver greater business value and insights internally, limit increases in billing rates and hours, and insist on increased transparency and efficiency from law firms.
+The demand for legal services has also experienced low growth in 2023, negatively affected by shrinking activity in transactional practices, including real estate and mergers and acquisitions practice areas.
+The emergence of generative Al as a tool in the legal space could also have significant impact on law firms, such as their headcount, service delivery, and pricing.
+While generative Al introduces productivity and efficiency improvement opportunities for law firms, it also adds uncertainties to how law firms and legal professionals need to evolve with technology in the future.
+These trends could impact the future ability to spend by a select set of our law firm customers on our products which in turn could adversely affect our revenues as well as our cash flows. - Accounting firms are also adapting their business models related to service offerings, technology and pricing to address their clients' evolving needs, priorities and expectations.
+In particular, accounting firms continue to experience commoditization in audit and tax compliance in an increasingly complex regulatory environment and are looking to expand into more profitable advisory services and identify more areas to use automation. - Corporations continue to be under pressure to become more efficient and drive margins which may put pressure on their ability to spend on our products.
+Their behavior is also closely linked to economic cycles with spending pressures tied to periods of economic downturn.
+Their focus on cybersecurity is increasing, putting additional demands on our products and lengthening sales cycles.
+Corporations are also focusing on consolidating vendors which adds an additional dimension of competition. - Global Print (8% of our 2023 revenues) experienced a 5% revenue decline in 2023, as customers continued to migrate from traditional print formats to digital solutions.
+Declines in Global Print revenues can adversely affect our profitability as well as our cash flows. - Relative to our Reuters News business, the media sector continues to transform, with the traditional news agency market under pressure due to audiences' shift to digital and streaming services.
+In the Professional sector, we expect a soft discretionary spend market to continue to impact digital advertising and sponsorships revenues.
 While demand in the financial professional segment is growing, Reuters News is limited in its ability to participate in a number of sectors due to its exclusive agreement with the Data & Analytics business of LSEG.